-Year E Year Ended June 30,
+onths Ended ember 31, Ye ar Ended June 3 30,

-2018 2017 2016
+2018 2018 2017 2016

 Compensation expense included in:

-Research and development \$1,252 \$1,109 \$ 702
+Research and development \$ 913 \$1,252 \$1,109 \$ 702

-Sales and marketing 50
+Sales and marketing 325 50

-General and administrative 1,402 1,347 1,461
+General and administrative 1,312 1,402 1,347 1,461

-\$2,456 \$2,163
+\$ 2,550 \$2,704 \$2,456 1,461 \$2,163

-In connection with termination benefits provided to the Company's former Chief Executive Officer, the vesting of certain options was accelerated in accordance with the terms of the options, the exercise period for all vested options was extended through September 14, 2017, and all remaining non-vested options were forfeited.
+In connection with termination benefits provided to the Company's former Chief Executive Officer, the vesting of certain options was accelerated in accordance with the terms of the options, the exercise period for all vested options was extended for one year through September 14, 2017, and all remaining non-vested options were forfeited.
 Additionally, in connection with the U.K. restructuring, the exercise period of all vested options held by the former U.K. employees was extended through June 30, 2017 and all non-vested options were forfeited.
 These option modifications and forfeitures were accounted for in the quarter ended September 30, 2016, the net effect of which resulted in an approximate \$274,000 increase of stock-based compensation expense included in general and administrative expense and an approximate \$35,000 reduction of stock-based compensation expense included in research and development expense for the year ended June 30, 2017 in the table above.

-In connection with termination benefits provided to the Company's former Vice President, Corporate Affairs and General Counsel, the vesting of certain options was accelerated in accordance with the terms of the options, the exercise period for all vested options was extended through June 26, 2018 and all remaining non-vested options were forfeited.
+In connection with termination benefits provided to the Company's former Vice President, Corporate Affairs and General Counsel, the vesting of certain options was accelerated in accordance with the terms of the options, the exercise period for all vested options was extended for eighteen months through June 26, 2018, and all remaining non-vested options were forfeited.
 The option modification and forfeitures were accounted for in the quarter ended December 31, 2016, the net effect of which resulted in an approximate \$104,000 reduction of stock-based compensation expense included in general and administrative expense for the year ended June 30, 2017 in the table above.